-Successful decentralized models in Quebec, New York, New England, and other parts of the of living.

-U.S. Midwest, have provided for competitive environments for business investment and cost market.
+Successful decentralized models in Quebec, New York, New England, and other parts of the U.S. Midwest, have provided for competitive environments for business investment and cost of living.

-1. Move away from a central procurement model to a more competitive capacity
+1. Move away from a central procurement model to a more competitive capacity market.

-II.
-Lowering Ontario's Energy Costs for a more Competitive Province
+X. Lowering Ontario's Energy Costs for a more Competitive Province